alikayaa/bug_fix_evaluator/integrations/README.md

 4. Add documentation and examples for your integration
 5. Update this README with information about your integration

 For more details, refer to the [development guidelines](../docs/development.md).

+## Repository

+The main repository is available at: https://github.com/alikayaa/bug_fix_evaluator

+## Author

+Ali Kaya (iletisim@alikaya.net.tr)